Mr. Props Logo

 A three-step diagram showing iCal sync data flow: Airbnb generates a calendar feed URL, Vrbo imports and refreshes that URL on a fixed interval to block dates, and the host exports Vrbo's calendar URL back into Airbnb for bidirectional availability blocking across both platforms.

-Hosts running listings on two or more platforms without calendar coordination are exposed to double-booking risk every time a reservation lands.
-The financial hit isn't just the lost booking fee — it's the refund, the platform penalty, and the review damage that follows.
-That exposure compounds quickly across a multi-unit portfolio.
+Hosts running listings on two or more platforms without calendar coordination are exposed to this risk every time a reservation lands.
+The math compounds fast across a multi-unit portfolio.

 How an iCal Sync Works: A Visual Breakdown